-If you missed the party on June 19th, you can view it now by clicking on the link below.
+If you missed the party on June 19th, you can view it now on Youtube.
 It's one hour and 38 minutes long, and it I play and discuss all the tracks from the new album.
 You can see me perform the title track live in my studio.
 I also premiere a new video for the track The Promise of Morning, and show some of my recent artwork.
 You can watch here (below), or when you click on the video, you can choose to watch on Youtube.
 Enjoy!

 My new album The Touch•Stone, the third installment of the Toward a Gentle Place series, is now available on iTunes, Spotify and Amazon.
 Like the previous two volumes, the music is sequenced in a way that is meant to uplift, inspire, and to ultimately bring the listener to a more comforted place.
 If you'd like to hear samples of the music, just click on the video above.
 And if you'd like to purchase the download, you can do so here:

 From the Listening Party: I'm performing the lead parts of the title track of

 John's Piano Scores now available